 Quotes used to be based on a driver’s age, experience behind the wheel, no claims bonus, where they live and the type of car they drive.
 However, insurers are finding increasingly more sophisticated and opaque methods that require closer scrutiny.

-Loyalty doesn’t pay and insurers have flexibility the same as any utility provider in offering discounts and waiving administration fees and other add-on cons that are used to extract as much money as possible from motorists.
+Loyalty doesn’t pay.
+Insurers have flexibility in offering discounts and waiving administration fees and other add-on cons that are used to extract as much money as possible from motorists.

 What are your thoughts on car insurers being under investigation?
 Do you agree with the concerns raised?
 What else do you think the regulators should be looking at?